mkeicher/FlexR/readme.md

 ### Method

 FlexR is a method for fine-tuning vision-language models when zero-shot performance proves insufficient.
-It is based on initializing class embeddings using their textual descriptions and subsequently optimizing these embeddings with a limited number of annotated samples.
+It builds on zero-shot classification by initializing class embeddings using their textual descriptions and subsequently optimizes these embeddings with a limited number of annotated samples.
 This method's versatility allows for applications in the classification of fine-grained clinical findings such as disease grading and localization as well as the prediction of rare findings in long-tailed class distributions.

 Applied to the prediction of clinical findings defined by sentences in standardized reports, the method consists of the following steps:
 1. Contrastive language-image pretraining (CLIP) on a dataset of radiology images and free-text reports
-2. Encode possible clinical findings of the structured report into language embeddings
+2. Encode possible clinical findings of the structured report into language embeddings (zero-shot initialization)
 3. Fine-tune these language embeddings by optimizing cosine similarity with image embeddings using the LogSumExpSign-Loss designed for long-tailed distributions

 ![Graphical Abstract](pics/graphical_abstract.png)